sst/sst/www/docs/constructs/auth.md

 });
 ```

-### Allowing users to sign in with their email and phone number
+### Allowing users to sign in with their email or phone number

 ```js
 new Auth(this, "Auth", {